 Plugins That Allow You to Turn Off Cookies

 However, not all WordPress plugins come with easy ways to turn off cookies and make your website compliant.
-Following are some of the plugins that allow you to easily turn off cookies without breaking plugin functionality.
+Here are some of the plugins that allow you to easily turn off cookies without breaking plugin functionality.

 First, you need to install and activate the MonsterInsights plugin.
 For more help, see our article on how to install Google Analytics in WordPress.

 The addon works out of the box, and there are no settings for you to configure.

-Checking the option will expand it and you’ll see the option to disable user cookies and user details for all forms.
+Checking the option will expand it, and you’ll see the option to disable user cookies and user details for all forms.

-WPForms also allows you to make individual forms GDPR compliant.
-For more details, see our article on how to create GDPR compliant forms in WordPress.
+WPForms also allows you to make individual forms GDPR-compliant.
+For more details, see our article on how to create GDPR-compliant forms in WordPress.

 OptinMonster is the best lead generation software on the market.
-It helps you create GDPR compliant optin forms and lead campaigns for your website.
+It helps you create GDPR-compliant optin forms and lead campaigns for your website.

 Plus, OptinMonster lets you target visitors based on their location.
-That way, you can make sure you’re showing GDPR-compliant optins to customers in EU countries.
+That way, you can make sure you are showing GDPR-compliant optins to customers in EU countries.

 Smash Balloon is the best social media plugin for WordPress websites.
 It allows you to create social media feeds that are compliant with cookie and GDPR laws.

-More Ways to Comply with Cookie Laws for WordPress Websites
+More Ways to Comply With Cookie Laws for WordPress Websites

 It is the responsibility of a website owner to comply with cookie laws in different regions.
 Here are some basic steps to make your website more compliant.